-What is spider telangiectasis?
+What is a spider telangiectasis?

-Who gets spider telangiectasis?
+Who gets a spider telangiectasis?

-What causes spider telangiectasis?
+What causes a spider telangiectasis?

 Spider telangiectasis is an acquired vascular malformation.
-It occurs because of failure of a tiny muscle restricting the size of an arteriole.
-Increased pulsating flow through the vessel (the central papule) results in dilatation of distal vessels (the red lines).
+It occurs because of the failure of a tiny muscle restricting the size of an arteriole.
+Increased pulsating flow through the vessel (the central papule) results in the dilatation of distal vessels (the red lines).

 The lesions may briefly bleed on trauma but otherwise do not cause any symptoms or complications.

 A spider telangiectasis is diagnosed by its typical appearance.
 Compression of the central arteriole results in the disappearance of the radial capillaries, which rapidly refill when the compression is relieved.
 This is best seen through a transparent object, such as a glass slide or the lens of a contact dermatoscope.

 What is the differential diagnosis for a spider telangiectasis?

 To aid in your differential diagnosis, see DermNet's pages on angioma and telangiectasia.

 Spider telangiectases are distinct from 'spider veins', which are blue-coloured dilated venules arising on the thighs and lower legs and often associated with varicose veins.